NCC building class

 • NCC Volume 2 covers building class 1 and class 10.

-Definition: Class 1 building is a standalone single dwelling or house where a single-family lives in.
+Definition: A Class 1 building is a standalone single dwelling or house where a single family lives.
 Standalone attached houses in a single story (excludes apartments) are still classified as Class 1.

 Sub-classifications

-Class 1a building – a detached house or one of a group of two or more attached houses in class 1a buildings which is continuously occupied (not like hotel).
+Class 1a building – a detached house or one of a group of two or more attached houses in class 1a buildings, which is continuously occupied (not like a hotel).

-Class 1b building – One or more buildings that together form a boarding house, guest house, hostel or the like with following conditions:
+Class 1b building – One or more buildings that together form a boarding house, guest house, hostel or the like, with the following conditions:

 • The building should not accommodate over 12 people; and

-• The building should not have more than 300m2 floor area of all floors
+• The building should not have more than 300m2 floor area on all floors

 • Four or more single dwellings in one allotment are used for a short period.

-In class 1b buildings, building occupation nature is temporary occupation.
+In class 1b buildings, the building occupation nature is temporary occupation.

 • Class 1a building: single-family dwelling, row house, terrace house, villa house, townhouses, duplexes or the like.